joelpeckham/gameterm/README.md

 Teaching computing concepts through a "gameified" command line.
 This is an open source project by Joel Peckham and Professor Robert Ordóñez of Southern Adventist University.

-# how to run on local system
+# How to run locally

 First clone or download the project.